 For millennia, brewers have taken hops, grain, yeast and water and turned them into flavours unique to their own place in time.
 Each beer – some rough and some refined – captured the essence of a moment.
 And right now is a special moment for Cumberland.

 Cumberland has always been a community on the fringes, a place where independent thinkers could come for a fresh start and to build something of their own.
 Today it’s tree planters and oil patch workers, activists, creatives and tireless trail builders.
 At the end of the day these disparate folks eat, drink and come together, building a life with bare hands is thirsty work.

 Cumberland deserves good beer that’s a reward for the daily toil of building a community.
 Real beer, brewed right here.

-Gulf Islands Brewing, makers of Salt Spring Island Ales, is located in the Fulford Valley on Salt Spring Island.
+Salt Spring Island Ales is located in the Fulford Valley on Salt Spring Island.
 The Brewery is a 2,500-square-foot wooden barn, built from trees fallen onsite, situated at the foot of Mount Bruce and at the site of the brewery’s natural spring.

 Down the valley from our brewery, next to the rusty-roofed barn, you can find our very own little hop plantation.
 From farm to cup, we aspire to create beers that embody the flavour and character of the islands.